sensei-hacker/inavwiki/iNavFlight-Missions.md

 Other solutions include Dragonlink.
 Contributions to the wiki solicited!

+DRAGONLINK INSTRUCTIONS:
+Setup your dragonlink per this.. http://www.dragonlinkrc.com/instructions/v3equipment/v3completesystem/

+I did not enable mavlink decoding and set everything to 57600 baud.
+So basically I am using the DL "Radio Modem" feature and no flow control.
+I also use a USB connection from DL TX to Win 10 PC running iNAV.

+I setup DL 1W RX UEXP3 (middle one) to:

+Pin 3: Serial In
+Pin 4: Serial Out
+Pin 5: Vector Telemetry (NOTE I DO NOT HAVE THIS WIRE PHYSICALLY CONNECTED TO THE F722) Pin 6: SBUS

+I do not recommend using the "wireless" option, it induced significant lag on initial connection.
+So just set iNAV to the right port and baud (57600) and hit connect.
+It takes just slightly longer than a direct USB connection.

+This is being connected to a Matek F722-WING using hardware UART1 MSP at 57600 baud on latest stable iNAV as of 01/15/2020.

+I verified CLI commands work however it causes a reboot of FC and connection breaks.

+I also did a DL TX power off test and it reconnected without an issue when left disconnected for ~30s.

+No test flights have been performed yet.

 # Telemetry Protocols

 Data is transferred between the GCS and the FC using a "Telemetry Protocol".
 Currently, iNav offers two protocols (MSP and LTM), both of which are supported by ezgui and [mwp](https://github.com/stronnag/mwptools).
 There is also a minimal implementation of MAVLink ([mwp](https://github.com/stronnag/mwptools) already supports this MAVLink subset), this will allow other tools to be used, such as the cross-platform [QGroundControl](http://qgroundcontrol.org/).
 The MAVLink implementation only supports push telemetry (i.e. mission monitoring, not mission planning).